Australia's Afterpay mulls U.S. listing as 'buy now, pay later' takes off

-BusinessAustralia's Afterpay mulls U.S. listing as 'buy now, pay later' takes off

-Australian buy-now-pay-later company Afterpay (APT.AX) said on Tuesday it is exploring a U.S. listing after more than doubling its third-quarter sales, offering U.S. investors an easier path to owning a stock that has boomed through the pandemic.
+(Reuters) - Australian buy-now-pay-later company Afterpay said on Tuesday it is exploring a U.S. listing after more than doubling its third-quarter sales, offering U.S. investors an easier path to owning a stock that has boomed through the pandemic.

 Afterpay has tapped Goldman Sachs to advise on the listing, two sources with direct knowledge of the matter told Reuters.
 Goldman declined to comment.